 Welcome!
 It’s wonderful to have you join me for this 10 day series on the basics of copywork and dictation.
-Today we’ll look at the benefits of these techniques, and then for the next two weeks I’ll supply you with some great examples to use in your own home learning as well as tips for extension activities.
+Today we’ll rewrite my essay and look at the benefits of these techniques, and then for the next two weeks I’ll supply you with some great examples to use in your own home learning as well as tips for extension activities.

 Why copywork and dictation?